aws-solutions/application-pattern-orchestrator-on-aws/README.md

   - Create a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) from a GitHub account that is a member of the organization.
 This token is required by the solution to create pattern’s code repository in the organization and also to initialize it with an initial commit.
   - Token permissions should have repo scope.
   - Store the GitHub personal access token as a secret in plain text form in AWS Secrets Manager with the name `githubTokenSecretId`.
 It must NOT be encrypted using AWS KMS Customer Managed Key and should only be encrypted using the AWS managed key for Secrets Manager (`aws/secretsmanager`).
 User has the flexibility to provide a different name for the secret in AWS Secrets Manager, however, that would require setting `githubTokenSecretId` property in source/cdk.json.
 Please refer to the [Configuration section](#configuration) for details.
 Example AWS CLI command to create the secret:

-    - ```
+    ```
     aws secretsmanager create-secret --name githubTokenSecretId --description "GitHub personal access token" --secret-string "<GIHUB_TOKEN>"
     ```

 ---

 ## Configure the solution before deployment

-Before you deploy the Reusable Application Pattern Manager on AWS solution, review the architecture and prerequisites sections in this guide.
+Before you deploy the Application Pattern Orchestrator on AWS solution, review the architecture and prerequisites sections in this guide.
 Follow the step-by-step instructions in this section to configure and deploy the solution into your account.

-Time to deploy: Approximately 30 minutes
+Time to deploy: Approximately 15 minutes

 ### Configuration